quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Table: Summary of nonsynonymous differences between C57BL/6J and DBA/2J haplotypes in DNA repair genes near the mutator locus on chromosome 6. {#tbl:missense-diffs}

 We also considered the possibility that expression quantitative trait loci (eQTLs), rather than nonsynonymous mutations, were responsible for the C>A mutator phenotype linked to the locus on chromosome 6.
 Using GeneNetwork [@PMID:27933521], we mapped eQTLs for *Ogg1* in a number of tissues, including hematopoetic stem cells, kidney, and spleen.
 BXD genotypes at the cosine distance peak on chromosome 6 were significantly associated with *Ogg1* expression in many tissues, and *D* genotypes were nearly always associated with decreased gene expression (Table @tbl:eqtl-results).
-Although we did not have access to expression data from germline tissues such as testis or ovary, these results suggest that the expression of DNA repair genes may contribute to the observed C>A mutator phenotype on chromosome 6, as well.

 | Tissue name | Expression data provenance | # BXDs with expression data | cis-eQTL near peak? | -log10(p) of top marker | Additive effect of D allele on expression |
 | - | - | - | - | - | - |